Steady Solutions to the Relativistic Boltzmann Equation in a Slab: Introduction

+This estimate reveals an intrinsic \((-\Delta_p)^{-1}\)-structure hidden in the relativistic collision geometry.
+It is precisely this structure that motivates the norm \(\|\cdot\|_{-1}\) in the first place and allows one to propagate inverse-Laplacian regularity through the nonlinear iteration.

+At the same time, the fixed-point argument also requires a pointwise weighted bound on the gain term itself.
+This is obtained in Lemma 3.2:

+The factor \(k^{-1}\) is essential here.
+Without such a small coefficient, the nonlinear gain contribution would not be dominated by the damping created by the loss term, and the self-map and contraction properties of the solution operator would not close.
+Thus the gain analysis is not merely quantitative refinement: it is the mechanism that balances the nonlinear production term against the coercive transport attenuation.

+A further contribution of the paper concerns codimension-one regularity in momentum space (Theorem \ref{thm:hyperplane}).
+After the existence and uniqueness theory is completed, we show that hyperplane integrability propagates from the inflow boundary to the interior steady solution.
+This part of the analysis is logically separate from the fixed-point construction.
+In particular, no a priori hyperplane norm is imposed in the definition of the solution space \(A\).
+Instead, the hyperplane bound is derived after the steady state has been constructed, as a genuinely a posteriori regularity property.

-The proof of the hyperplane estimate relies on a geometric reduction based on Lorentz transformations, which allows arbitrary hyperplanes to be mapped into a canonical configuration (see~\eqref{rot.lorentz}).
-This reduction enables uniform integration over codimension-one subsets of momentum space.
+The proof of this hyperplane estimate relies on a geometric reduction based on Lorentz transformations.
+By rotating an arbitrary two-dimensional momentum hyperplane into a canonical configuration, we reduce the estimate to a normalized geometric setting in which the relativistic collision structure can be exploited more effectively.
+This Lorentz-based reduction is therefore not just a geometric convenience; it is the key device that makes uniform codimension-one integration possible across all hyperplanes.

-An important feature of our approach is that the hyperplane bound is not imposed \emph{a priori}.
-Instead, the finiteness of the hyperplane norm \(\|f\|_{\mathrm{hyp}}\) is shown to propagate from the inflow boundary to the interior solution (Section~\ref{sec.6}), while it plays no role in the existence and uniqueness theory developed in Section~\ref{sec.5}.

-In summary, the combination of weighted function spaces, coercivity and continuity estimates for the loss operator, refined bounds for the gain term, and Lorentz-based geometric reductions provides a framework for constructing stationary solutions of the relativistic Boltzmann equation in a full slab domain.
+In summary, the proof is organized around three interconnected mechanisms.
+First, the non-degenerate inflow boundary data generate a uniform lower bound for the collision frequency through Lemma 1.6 and Proposition 2.1.
+Second, the mixed weighted space \(A\), incorporating both the weighted \(L^1\)-norm and the inverse-Laplacian norm, provides the correct setting for controlling the nonlinear gain operator.
+Third, a Lorentz-geometric reduction yields the propagation of hyperplane integrability as an additional a posteriori property of the steady state.
+Together, these ingredients provide a non-perturbative framework for constructing steady relativistic Boltzmann solutions on a full slab domain.